Improved Approximation Algorithms for the Expanding Search Problem

-We now claim that the cost of the shortest path $P$ from $n_0=1$ to $n_l=n$ in $H$ is at most $2e$ times the \obj along the optimal sequence.
-To prove this claim, we consider a randomized sequence of exponentially growing subtrees and show that the path along their corresponding vertices in $H$ has the desired properties.
+We now claim that the cost of the shortest~$(1,n)$-path~$P$ in~$H$ is at most~$2\mathrm{e}$ times the \obj\ along the optimal sequence.
+To prove this claim, we consider a randomized sequence of exponentially growing subtrees of~$G$ and show that the path along their corresponding vertices in~$H$ has the desired property.